 Budgetary Data - The Library's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund and one Major Special Revenue Fund.
 The Capital Projects Fund, a multi-year fund, is budgeted by project.
-For the fiscal year ended June 30, 2019, project budgets totaled \$11,360,626.
-The Foundation is a non-profit as defined under Internal Revenue Code 501(c) 3.
+For the fiscal year ending June 30, 2022, project budgets totaled \$10,426,487.
+The Foundation is a non-profit as defined under Internal Revenue Code ("IRC") 501(c) 3.
 It operates under Financial Accounting Standards Board ("FASB") statements and interpretations and is not required to adopt a budget.
 All annual appropriations lapse at the fiscal year-end.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the object level for the multi-year funds.
 Amendments are required for any revisions that alter total expenditures of any fund or that change functional appropriations by more than \$25,000.
 The governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.

-Cash and Cash Equivalents - The Library considers all highly liquid investments, including all certificates of deposit with maturities of three months or less, to be cash equivalents.
+Cash and Cash Equivalents - The Library considers all highly-liquid investments, including all certificates of deposit with maturities of three months or less, to be cash equivalents.

-Restricted Long-Term Investments - The restricted long-term investments of \$10,527,789 as of June 30, 2019, are those of the Foundation, a blended component unit of the Library.
-All those investments are held by a third-party community foundation.
-Of those investments, as of June 30, 2019, \$6,705,662 are donor-restricted endowments and the Library has been designated as the beneficiary of the income of those endowments.
-Under the terms of those endowment agreements, the assets are held by a third-party and the annual investment income is distributable to the Library.
-For the year ended June 30, 2019, the net appreciation on investments of donor-restricted endowments was \$393,027.
+Restricted Long-Term Investments - The restricted long-term investments of \$27,516,946 as of June 30, 2022, are those of the Foundation, a blended component unit of the Library.
+All those investments are held by a third party community foundation.
+Of those investments, as of June 30, 2022, \$4,401,135 are donor-restricted endowments and the Library has been designated as the beneficiary of the income of those endowments.
+Under the terms of those endowment agreements, the assets are held by a third party and the annual investment income is distributable to the Library.
+For the year ended June 30, 2022, the net depreciation on investments of donor-restricted endowments was \$1,187,634 due to market conditions.
 In some instances, the Library may elect to have the income transferred to the principal of the endowment.
 These endowments are presented in the Library's non-spendable fund balance.
 The Foundation has certain investments that are being held to generate future income; therefore, they cannot be converted within a 12-month period.